IQSS/dataverse/doc/sphinx-guides/source/style/foundations.rst

   <div class="panel panel-default">
     <div class="panel-body text-center">
       <img alt="Dataverse Project" src="../_images/dataverse-project.png">
     </div>
   </div>

 The brand logo (below) was created as a custom icon to represent the concept of a "dataverse."
-It is used in the navbar and across the application.
+It is used as the brand logo in the Bootstrap navbar component and across the application.

 .. raw:: html

   <div class="panel panel-default">
     <div class="panel-body text-center">
       <img alt="Dataverse Icon" src="../_images/dataverse-icon.jpg" height="175">
     </div>
   </div>